FILM 3200 Cross-Cultural Film/International Film

 Overview:

-To increase students’ critical thinking, analytical, and communicative ability through
+To increase students’ critical thinking, analytical, and communicative skills through

 viewing, reading and writing about films made outside of the Hollywood tradition, and to appreciate the international perspective of filmmakers who are consciously working outside of that tradition to express their own sense of national identity.